-If students have access to laptops, Mixcraft software for PCs and Garage Band on Macs are highly recommended.
+Learning Resources that are Highly Recommended.
+If students have access to laptops, Musescore/Sibelius First, Mixcraft software for PCs and Garage Band on Macs are highly recommended.

-Level 3 Music - MUS 301
+Where does this lead to?
+Level 3 Music - MUS 301 Teacher in charge: Miss Clarke